-1 The amounts shown for the German subsidiaries correspond to the annual financial statements drawn up in accordance with German accounting requirements (HGB).
-2 The amounts shown for the foreign subsidiaries correspond to the annual financial statements drawn up in accordance with uniform IFRS rules.
-Equity and earnings not denominated in euro are translated into euro using the closing exchange rate at the balance sheet date.

-3 Profit and Loss Transfer Agreement with BMW AG.

-4 Profit and Loss Transfer Agreement with a subsidiary of BMW AG.
+- 1 The amounts shown for the German subsidiaries correspond to the annual financial statements drawn up in accordance with German accounting requirements (HGB). - 2 The amounts shown for the foreign subsidiaries correspond to the annual financial statements drawn up in accordance with uniform IFRS rules.
+Equity and earnings not denominated in euro are translated into euro using the closing exchange rate at the balance sheet date. - 3 Profit and Loss Transfer Agreement with BMW AG. - 4 Profit and Loss Transfer Agreement with a subsidiary of BMW AG. - 5 Exemption from drawing up a management report applied in accordance with § 264 (3) and § 264 b HGB.

-5 Exemption from drawing up a management report applied in accordance with § 264 (3) and § 264 b HGB.
+- Exemption from publication of financial statements applied in accordance with §264 (3) and §264 b HGB.